keuller/event-driven-platform/user-service.md

 ### Finding All Users

-To find all users registered, you must make an HTTP request using **POST** with that payload.
+To find all users registered, you must make an HTTP request using **POST** method with this payload.

 ```json
 {